TheCandoRailfan/WTLive/README.md

  - Auto Refresh: If checked, then periodically it will automatically get updated departure info.
 The refresh interval can be changed with the textbox below.
 The refresh interval must be 5 seconds or higher.
 You can the Auto Refresh feature by either clicking the "Stop Refresh" button, or unchecking "Auto Refresh", and clicking the "Go" button.
  - Full Screen: If you click the "Go (FS)" button, then the departure list will be shown in full screen.
 You can exit full screen by clicking the "X" in the top right.
  - Reset: This will reset the program to how it was when it was opened.
+ - Mode: This allows you to switch between Light and Dark mode.
+Note: Dark mode currently only applies to the main window.

 4. Extra Features:
 In addition to the list of departures, there are also some other features.
 They are as follows: